umr4nlp/umr-guidelines/guidelines.md

  #### Part 3-1-2.
 Named entities

 Following AMR, each named entity in a text is annotated with a type.
-However, the vocabuary of the named entity types are adpated from AMR so that they reflect the characterization of additional languages and thus made uniform across languages.
-Example [\[3-1-2 (1)\]](#[3-1-2 (1)) has a *country* entity and a *person* entity.
+However, the vocabuary of the named entity types are adapted from AMR so that they reflect the characterization of additional languages and thus made uniform across languages.
+Example [\[3-1-2 (1)\]](#[3-1-2 (1)) has a `country` entity and a `person` entity.

 <span id="3-1-2 (1)" label="3-1-2 (1)">\[3-1-2 (1)\]</span> Edmond Pope is an American businessman.
 ```